🫢🤫🤭

 ★★★★★

-“Bustling stalls, artisan cheese boards, and community traditions create a vivid sense of place that feels both idyllic and lived-in.
-The relationships in Silver Springs are one of the book’s biggest strengths: neighbors, shopkeepers, and festival organizers all have distinct personalities that contribute to a believable network of loyalties, secrets, and long-held grudges.
-The balance between comfort and crime is finely handled, making the book ideal for readers who want intrigue without graphic darkness.
-A lovingly drawn community, a clever but comforting puzzle, and the pleasure of seeing order restored.
-This is the kind of mystery that will make readers crave cheese plates and cozy evenings.”
+"A vivid sense of place that feels idyllic and lived-in.
+The relationships in Silver Springs are one of the book's biggest strengths: all distinct personalities contribute to a believable network of loyalties, secrets, and long-held grudges.
+The balance between comfort and crime is finely handled.
+A lovingly drawn community, a clever but comforting puzzle...will make readers crave cheese plates and cozy evenings."

-— Swapna Peri, blogger, book reviewer, narrator, copy editor, Storizen contributor, English, Hindi, and Telugu speaker, Indian, Hyderabadi.
+— Swapna Peri, blogger, book reviewer, narrator, copy editor, Storizen contributor, English, Hindi, Telugu speaker, Indian, Hyderabadi.

 ★★★★★